The Most Popular SSL Certificate Authorities Reviewed (2022)

 If you want to save yourself the hassle of researching, purchasing, and installing SSL certificates for your site(s), you can get regular SSL and wildcard SSL certificates installed for free automatically with our secure fully managed WordPress hosting.

-Or, if you prefer to do it all yourself, read our side-by-side comparison of the top five certificate authorities below.
+Or, if you prefer to do it all yourself, read our side-by-side comparison of the top certificate authorities below.
 It will help you decide, which company offers an SSL certificate best suited to your needs.

 What to Look Out for in a Certificate Authority